datasektionen/bawang-content/en/chapter/Honorary-delta/body.md

 ---------------------------------------------

 </h2>
-## Motiveringar till 2016 års mottagare
+## Motivations for 2016 years receivers

 #### Lovisa Runhem <a name="lrunhem"></a>